kaorahi/lizgoban/README.md

 (Windows: Put the above config.json into the same folder as lizgoban_windows.vbs and double-click lizgoban_windows.vbs.)

-Here is a more practical example of config.json:
+Here is a more practical example of config.json for Leela Zero 0.17 and KataGo 1.3.4.

 ~~~~
 {